-Build yourself a solid foundation of computer science and cybersecurity expertise in our Bachelor of Science in Cybersecurity, then focus your learning in one of four specializations.
+Build a solid foundation of computer science and cybersecurity expertise in our Bachelor of Science in Cybersecurity, then focus your learning in one of four specializations.

-The curriculum course abstracts on this page are meant to provide a high-level course overview and subject to change based on term, faculty, and/or institutional requirements.
+The cybersecurity curriculum course abstracts on this page are meant to provide a high-level course overview and are subject to change based on term, faculty, and/or institutional requirements.
 View the official course descriptions as written in the Utica College Academic Catalog and in adherence to regional compliance.